Spain says first banks audit due by June 21

 This will closely examine the loan books of the banks and the level of provisioning made against defaults.
 The results of these will be ready on July 31.

-The Bank of Spain will analyse the information and will decide whether any further capital is needed, the Ministry said.
+The Bank of Spain will analyze the information and will decide whether any further capital is needed, the Ministry said.

 (Reporting by Nigel Davies, Sonya Dowsett and Jesus Aguado; Editing by Fiona Ortiz, John Stonestreet)